-This task can be accomplished in several ways.
+You can accomplish this task in several ways.
 You’ll also learn how to create a Power Options shortcut here.
 Let’s begin.

 In the notification area, right-click the “Battery” icon.
 Select “Power Options.”

-Using the powercfg.cpl command, you can open Power Options in Windows 10, and this command can be used in the following programs:
+Using the powercfg.cpl command, you can open Power Options in Windows 10, and you can use this command in the following programs:

 - File Explorer address bar